LUMIERE DURHAM 2013

 Originally commissioned for the Fete des Lumières Lyon

 LED stick men came to life and invaded the former Durham Miners’ Hall.

 Groupe LAPS’ brought the magic of movement to Durham with their quirky illuminated stick men in a lighthearted commemoration of the building’s heritage.
-This nocturnal artwork charmed audiences with its story, taking over the Miners’ Hall, or ‘Red Hills’ as it is known.
+This nocturnal artwork charmed audiences with its story, taking over the Miners’ Hall.
 Part animation and part moving sculpture, the LED figures gave energy and excitement to the building with glimmers of the past to life as they danced to a sound track performed by one of Durham’s brass bands.